Relaxation times for Bose-Einstein condensation by self-interaction and gravity: Theoretical Prediction for the Condensation Time of Boson Stars

-Ref.~\cite{Levkov:2018kau} states that for QCD axions and fuzzy dark matter, the weak attractive self-interaction can be ignored compared with gravity.
-We have found previously that this is only true at early times, though self-interaction can be effective during the late stages of evolution of boson stars~\cite{chen2021new}.
-We also found that sufficiently strong attractive promote condensation of boson stars.

-What has not been tested to date is how exactly the condensation time of self-interactions depends on the strength of self-coupling, i.e. verifying Eq.~\eqref{eq:condensation_time_self_g2}.
-This is a pertinent question, since Kirkpatrick et al.~\cite{Kirkpatrick:2020fwd} recently argued that condensation time is inversely proportional to $n|g|$, i.e.
+where $d$ is an $\mathcal{O}(1)$ coefficient to be determined by simulation.
+What has not been tested to date is how exactly the condensation time of self-interactions depends on the strength of self-coupling, i.e. verifying Eq.~\eqref{eq:condensation_time_self_g2}, and measuring the constant $d$ in simulation.